ffarham/mentorship-web-app/README.md

 ## Start-up
 - Run `npm install --global yarn` to install Yarn.
 Check Yarn is installed by running `yarn -v`.
-- Run `yarn install` in both client and server directories.
+- Run `yarn install` in both client and server directories to install dependencies.

+## Development
+The project follows the git model described [here](https://nvie.com/posts/a-successful-git-branching-model/).
+Ensure you have read and understood the model before starting.